Posted in 2020-2029, Film Review

 Synopsis: Telling the true story of Richard Williams, who played an influential role in shaping the early tennis careers of his daughters Venus and Serena Williams…

 Review: Whenever anyone talks about the greatest athletes of all time, there are two names whose places in that conversation are absolutely assured: Venus and Serena Williams.
 Here are two extraordinary women, with an incredible 30 Grand Slam wins between them, whose achievements across their glittering careers will have undoubtedly inspired countless generations of young girls to pick up tennis rackets and to follow in their footsteps.
-However, there is someone, that the Williams sisters have said that none of their success could have been possible without.
+However, there is someone, whom the Williams sisters have said that none of their success could have been possible without.
 That person, is their father, Richard Dove Williams Jr.

 As the proud parents of Venus (Sidney) and Serena (Singleton), Richard (Smith) and his wife Brandy (Ellis) are committed to helping their daughters to one day become professional tennis players.
 With the strong emotional support of Brandi propelling Richard, Venus, and Serena in equal measure, Richard serves as their coach.
 Both Richard and Brandy work incredibly hard at their day jobs.
 Additionally, through many hours of training on the tennis court, he’s motivated by his ambition to help his daughters become professional tennis players.
 He’s a deeply driven and determined man, with a detailed and well-thought-out plan to ensure his daughters become two of the best tennis players to have ever played the game.

 Given this is a story about two of the best players to have ever played the sport of tennis, it might seem odd to frame this story mainly from the perspective of their father.
 Yet, when you watch Will Smith’s performance as this father who will stop at nothing to help his daughters achieve their dreams, it pays incredible dividends as this is Smith’s best performance for quite some time.
-He’s a man who is fiercely protective of his family and is not afraid to stand up to anyone who is rude towards his daughters.
+He’s a man who is fiercely protective of his family and is not afraid to stand up to anyone rude towards his daughters.
 Though while that may paint him as a kind and generous soul, this is not always the case.
 Richard has some very stubborn tendencies, and he will not be afraid to speak his mind during meetings.
-His stubbornness and unwillingness to change his methods and approach to how he conducts business threatens to ruin Venus’s and Serena’s careers before they have even begun.
+His stubbornness and unwillingness to change his methods and approach to how he conducts business threaten to ruin Venus’s and Serena’s careers before they have even begun.

-While Smith’s performance is fully deserving of the plaudits, what must not be lost in the conversation is the performances of the women who are just as much at the center of this story as Richard.
+While Smith’s performance is fully deserving of the plaudits, what must not be lost in the conversation is the performances of the women who are just as much at the centre of this story as Richard.
 The most important of which is Aunjanue Ellis as Oracene “Brandy” Williams.
 While Richard is out there on the court, the part she plays to help Venus and Serena carries just as much importance.
 She lends the support that both her husband and her daughters need as they strive to make their dreams become reality.
-Though, she is absolutely not afraid to speak her mind when the situation calls for it and will take action into her own hands when she needs to.
+However, she is absolutely not afraid to speak her mind when the situation calls for it and will take action into her own hands when she needs to.
 As the young Venus and Serena, Saniyya Sidney and Demi Singleton both have very bright futures ahead of them.
 There’s a genuine sisterly bond between them.
 They recognise that, in a society where being who they are comes with hardship and obstacles from the off, success for one of them will go a long way towards propelling both of them onwards in their careers.

 What could have been a very generic story about how the Williams sisters became the superstars that they are, is instead played as an emotional family drama and a tribute to the parents who helped shape them into becoming two of the greatest tennis stars have ever played the game.
 Green gives plenty of time for the family dynamic to flourish, as it is integral to help shape the story.
 This is expertly combined with immaculately directed tennis matches as we watch the Williams sisters begin on their path towards tennis superstardom.
 It serves as a reminder that for every superstar athlete, there are parents who sacrifice so much.
-They work tirelessly to help mold and shape their children so that one day, they can change the world and write their names into the history books forevermore.
+They work tirelessly to help mould and shape their children so that one day, they can change the world and write their names into the history books forevermore.
 This is precisely what Venus and Serena Williams have done.
-They will be remembered, not only as players who changed the face of the sport of tennis forever, but also two of the best athletes to have ever lived.
+They will be remembered, not only as players who changed the face of the sport of tennis forever but also as two of the best athletes to have ever lived.

 What could have been your typical sports biopic is anything but.
 With an ace of a central performance from Will Smith, King Richard is an inspirational and uplifting family drama that will have you punching the air in delight.